DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/BILLING/Community-and-Disability-Care.md

 # Receipts

--   Payments of agreed lumpsum or other fees and charges are posted in Receipt journals.
+-   Payments of agreed lump sum or other fees and charges are posted in Receipt journals.
 -   Direct Debit payments can be proposed in receipt journals and the relevant bank file generated.
 Ensure the client bank account and method of payment is setup to be included in the Direct Debit proposals.
 -   Clients may also have a direct debit limit or a Pre-set direct debit amount.

-### Accommodation payment lumpsum receipt
+### Accommodation payment lump sum receipt

 Navigate to: **Care services  Journals Receipt journal**

 1. Click on **New** to create a new receipt journal.
-2. Select the **relevant lumpsum receipt journal** from the drop-down menu.
+2. Select the **relevant lump sum receipt journal** from the drop-down menu.
 3. Populate a meaningful description.
 4. Click on **Lines**
 5. Populate the date of receipt.
 6. Select Client account.
 7. Click **Save**
 8. Click on **Settle transactions**
-9. Select the Lumpsum invoice and select the **Mark** check box
+9. Select the lump sum invoice and select the **Mark** check box
 10. If the amount **is not paid in full**, then populate the relevant amount paid in the ‘**Amount to settle’.**
 11. Click **OK**
 12. Populate a Description